 Plaid has developed a set of developer-friendly APIs that allow the integration of various platforms in order to process information and deliver a great user experience.

 Root Insurance Company

 The insurance world can be nasty if one does not know how to move around.
 That probably explains why Root Insurance has been such a success.
-With its easy to use app and its innovative business model, it is revolutionizing the auto insurance industry by offering alternative pricing methods.
+With its easy-to-use app and its innovative business model, it is revolutionizing the auto insurance industry by offering alternative pricing methods.

-By harnessing the power of IoT data through their app, Root Insurance starts to qualify customers according to their driving skills.
+By harnessing the power of IoT data and cloud computing through their app, Root Insurance starts to qualify customers according to their driving skills.
 They focus on measuring a number of variables that allow the app to set insurance rates based on users’ actual behavior rather than on fringe metrics.
 By guaranteeing that only safe drivers are insured, the company can offer competitive rates.

-Stash helps users perform investments, manage their money as if it were an online bank, develop healthy financial habits, and learn about how the financial system works.
+This investment management platform helps users perform investments, manage their money as if it were an online bank, develop healthy financial habits, and learn about how the financial system works.

-New Companies: New Challenges and Opportunities
+FinTech Startups: New Challenges and Opportunities

 The good thing is that, as the differences between financial and non-financial services disappear, there are also many opportunities to improve products and services.
 One major trend that will surely help startups grow is pairing up with big tech.
 As companies like Google, Apple, Facebook, and Amazon restrain themselves from incursions in financial activities, due to the complexities this implies, FinTech companies have an opportunity to provide these services.

 FinTech companies that learn to use the power of IoT and develop great apps will surely have an advantage over their competitors.
 In a fast-changing world, it becomes necessary to constantly innovate and understand customers in order to be one step ahead.